mgrimace/Homelab/Plex/Arrs.md

 I added categories for 4k, such as tv4k, movies4k as well so that I can optionally use Overseerr to request in 4k for a few shows if I want.

+**Enable Dark mode:** In webUI, select use alternative webui :vue.
+It looks better, and select dark mode via the toggle in the bottom left sidebard

 ### Prowlarr

 created an account, and setup my first torrent indexer